-Whatever stage of life you've reached and whatever your plans are, you'll want your money to earn the best return possible without taking undue risk.
+Welcome to our Guide to Investing.
+It might seem complicated - and it isn't for everyone - but investing can make your money work a lot harder.
+Whatever stage of life you've reached and whatever plans you may have for the future, you want your money to earn the best return possible without taking undue risk.
 That's why it's important to invest in a way that's right for you and that will meet your goals.